Makayacine/Finance/Bulls,Banks & Bollinger/README.md

 Critical Impact of Transaction Costs: The analysis vividly highlights how even a small transaction cost (0.10%) can severely erode profitability, turning theoretically positive returns into negative net results.
 This underscores the necessity of robust strategies with high win rates and/or low trading frequency to overcome real-world trading expenses.

-Non-Normal Returns: The Jarque-Bera tests and QQ-plots confirmed that the daily returns for all bank stocks are not normally distributed, exhibiting "fat tails."
+Non-Normal Returns & Tail Risk: The Jarque-Bera tests and QQ-plots confirmed that the daily returns for all bank stocks are not normally distributed, exhibiting "fat tails."
 This emphasizes the importance of using risk metrics like CVaR, which provide a more conservative view of potential losses in extreme market conditions.

-How to Run the Notebook
+🚀 How to Run the Notebook
 To run this analysis on your local machine, follow these steps:

-Prerequisites
+🛠️ Prerequisites
 Python 3.8+

 pip (Python package installer) or conda (Anaconda/Miniconda)

-Installation
+⬇️ Installation
 Clone the Repository:

 git clone https://github.com/Makayacine/Finance.git